-Convex mirrors are so useful and ubiquitous we sometimes barely register them.
+Convex mirrors are so helpful and ubiquitous that we sometimes barely register them.
 They’re even hard at work in the Hubble telescope, working in tandem with concave mirrors to bring us magnificent images from the deepest regions of the universe.
 Convex mirrors are versatile, for sure, but what is it that makes them so?

 Not far behind is safety.
-If there’s a tree, a bend in the road, concealed entrance or any other immovable object blocking the view, it would crazily expensive and impractical to move the road or the object.
-Instead, a convex mirror designed for outdoor use is a cost-effective and safe way of showing drivers that the road is clear so that they can pull out safely.
+If there’s a tree, a bend in the road, concealed entrance or any other immovable object blocking the view, it would be crazily expensive and impractical to move the road or the object.
+Instead, a convex mirror designed for outdoor use is a cost-effective and safe way of showing drivers that the road is clear so they can pull out safely.
 A slew of research from around the world, including the UK’s Department for Transport1, has vouched for their effectiveness.

-If you’re a retail business, you’ll almost definitely need at least one, ditto if your drivers need to negotiate any blind spots coming onto or off your premises, or if you need to carry out security inspections or repairs on vehicles.
+If you’re a retail business, you’ll need at least one ditto if your drivers need to negotiate any blind spots coming onto or off your premises or if you need to carry out security inspections or repairs on vehicles.
 Likewise, convex mirrors are cost-effective safety tools for premises with corridors or corners with blind spots.

-If you’ve any questions about convex mirrors, and which ones would be right for your company, please do get in touch with us at First Mats.
+If you’ve any questions about convex mirrors and which ones would be right for your company, please get in touch with us at First Mats.
 We have a wide range of convex mirrors for indoor and outdoor use, and we’d be happy to help you find the convex mirror that best suits your budget and requirements.

 1 Road Safety Research Report No. 111, Department of Transport, 2011